Error

 We raised the travel standard

-We launched the first trimaran for the Canary Islands.
-This led to technological improvements and a greener horizon.
+We launched the first trimaran for the Canary Islands, laying the foundations for future improvements in sailing.

 We turned down the volume

-In 2006 we connected to shore-based power for the first time, eliminating direct CO2 emissions and noise in towns and cities.
+In 2006 we connected to shore-based power, to eliminate emissions and environmental noise during use.

 We shut down the engines